 Watch our video tutorials about Live's Groove Pool here:

 The Presets folder is the place where all your Instrument, Max for Live, MIDI and Audio Effect Presets are stored when you save a custom preset.

 Devices which use samples (such as Simpler or Sampler) will also require you to save the referenced samples (once more, this behavior can be specified under Preferences→Library→Browser Behavior).

 Those samples will also be stored in the Samples folder.

 All the referenced samples when saving a Default, an Instrument or a Live Set in the User Library will be stored here.
-A separate folder for recorded samples or processed samples will be created as soon as Samples will be saved, depending on their source.
+A separate folder for recorded samples or processed samples will be created as soon as Samples are saved, depending on their source.